ttlequals0/autovpn/README.md

 ToDo:
   * Continue to update documentation
-  * Add deletion of VPC if it  is no longer in use.
+  * Add deletion of Securoty Group if it is no longer in use.
-  * Add ability to specify custom port
   * Add ability to create more client configs for one endpoint.
   * Pull Requests are welcome.